Nationality: Statelessness

 Statelessness is the condition in which an individual has no formal or protective relationship with any state.
 There are various reasons why a person can become stateless.
 This might occur, for example, if a person's parents are nationals of separate countries, and the mother's country rejects all offspring of mothers married to foreign fathers, but the father's country rejects all offspring born to foreign mothers.
 People in this situation may not legally be the national of any state despite possession of an emotional national identity.

 Another stateless situation arises when a person holds a travel document (passport) which recognizes the bearer as having the nationality of a "state" which is not internationally recognized, has no entry into the International Organization for Standardization's country list, is not a member of the United Nations, etc. In the current era, persons native to Taiwan who hold passports of Republic of China are one example.

 Some countries (like Kuwait, the UAE, and Saudi Arabia) can also remove one's citizenship; the reasons for removal can be fraud and/or security issues.
 There are also people who are abandoned at birth and the parents' whereabouts are not known.

 De jure vs de facto statelessness

-Nationality law defines citizenship and statelessness.
-Citizenship is awarded based on two well-known principles: jus sanguinis and jus soli.
+Nationality law defines nationality and statelessness.
+Nationality is awarded based on two well-known principles: jus sanguinis and jus soli.
 Jus sanguinis translated from Latin means "right of blood".
-According to this principle, citizenship is awarded if the parent(s) of the person are citizens of that country.
+According to this principle, nationality is awarded if the parent(s) of the person are nationals of that country.
 Jus soli is referred to as "birthright citizenship".
-It means, anyone born in the territory of the country is awarded citizenship of that country.
+It means, anyone born in the territory of the country is awarded nationality of that country.